BILLYLENZ/BILLYLENZ/README.md

-IM TIFFANY!!!!!!!
-OR KYLE

-i go by he/she *evil giggle

-genderlfuid lesbian !!!!
-IM A MINOR TOO

-i m asian aswell

-my mian intrsts right now r final destination, slasher films, heathers and more

-i dont hide often but if i hate you ill hide you for 24 hrs/30 minutes depending on my mood

-OK BYEEEE!!!!!!!!!!!!!!!!
-READ THIS FOR MY DNI http://txti.es/teruyaotori
+hai im tiffany or kyle, pronouns he/she

+i dont hide much but i will if i find you annoying, or ur in a skin of kanade otonokoji, iroha nijiue, mitsuhiro higa, or victor grantz

+pls int final destination fans im fixating rlly bad on it rn
 <!--
 **BILLYLENZ/BILLYLENZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.